tylertitsworth/5th-age-srd/Classes/Barbarian.md

 #### Epic Feat

 Increase your total number of recoveries by 1 (making a total of +2 from this talent).

+### Swap Quarry

+Once per battle as a quick action, you can pop free from an enemy with whom you’re engaged and move to engage another nearby enemy.

+#### Adventurer Feat

+When you use Swap Quarry, the crit range of your next attack against the enemy you engage expands by the number of your allies who are also currently engaged with that enemy.

+#### Champion Feat

+When you use Swap Quarry, the enemy from which you pop free becomes vulnerable (crit range +2) to your allies’ attacks until the start of your next turn.

+#### Epic Feat

+You can now use Swap Quarry twice per battle.

+### Tribal War Chief

+You gain three skill points in a skill that represents you past or your destiny as a tribal leader.
+In addtion, choose on eof the benefits below:

+- You inherited a treasured set of armor as a sign of your status.
+You take no penalty for wearing heavy armor.
+- Your voice rallies the troops.
+Choose a battle cry of your level or lower from the bard’s list.
+- You inherited the gift of leadership from your ancestors.
+Choose a tactic of your level or lower from the commander list.
+- A new relationship is interested in the destiny of your clan.
+You gain a new positive relationship point.
+- With you in the lead, others expect victory.
+Once per day, when you score a critical hit, increase the escalation die by 1.

+#### Adventurer Feat

+Choose a second benefit from the list.

+#### Champion Feat

+Choose a third benefit from the list.

+#### Epic Feat

+Choose a fourth benefit from the list.

 ### Unstoppable